arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupPolicyResource.md

 ### `spec.message: String`

-Message from the operator in case of failure (schedule not valid, ArangoBackupPolicy not valid)
+Message from the operator in case of failure - schedule not valid, ArangoBackupPolicy not valid

 Required: false